 Dr. Robin Cisco is a board certified general surgeon and fellowship-trained endocrine surgeon.
 She specializes in surgery of the thyroid, parathyroid and adrenal glands and has expertise in lymph node dissection for thyroid cancer.
 Dr Cisco received her medical degree at Duke University before moving to Stanford for general surgery residency.
 During her residency, she completed a two-year research fellowship in surgical oncology, with a focus on cancer immunology.

 After residency, she completed an endocrine surgery fellowship with the internationally recognized UCSF Division of Endocrine Surgery.
 She is the author of multiple publications related to endocrine surgery and surgical oncology and has an interest in minimally invasive approaches to thyroid, parathyroid and adrenal surgery.
-She is currently the Physician Leader of Stanford Health Care's Endocrine Oncology Cancer Care Program (CCP).
+She is currently the Physician Leader of Stanford's Endocrine Oncology Cancer Care Program (CCP).

 Dr. Cisco focuses on providing outstanding surgical care in an environment that is supportive of her patients and their families.
 She enjoys patient education and preoperative counseling, and seeks to lessen the anxiety that often comes with a recommendation for surgery.
 She currently sees patients both in San Jose at Stanford's Cancer Center South Bay and in Palo Alto in the Endocrine Oncology and Surgery clinic.